FIEO FIEO

 The Indian Chamber of Commerce and the Trade Promotion Council of India issue the COO.
 This certificate is crucial for Indian exporters to verify the Indian origin of the exported commodities.
 It confirms that India wholly obtains, manufactures, or produces the exported goods.
 Entities globally widely issue Certificates of Origin to facilitate international trade and commerce.

-To acquire a CO, the exporter must sign it along with a permanent indemnity bond on a non-judicial stamp paper valued at ₹10, duly notarised.
+To acquire a CO, the exporter must sign it along with a permanent indemnity bond on a non-judicial stamp paper valued at ₹10, duly notarized.
 The Certificate of Origin Department provides the format for the indemnity bond.
-Furthermore, the Chamber of Commerce or an authorised authority must sign and stamp the certificate.
+Furthermore, the Chamber of Commerce or an authorized authority must sign and stamp the certificate.
 This document serves as crucial evidence in establishing the origin of goods.

 Customs clearance primarily requires a COO.
 If the exported or imported goods lack a CO, the customs officer overseeing the goods’ inspection will prohibit their release from the warehouse.
-Customs officers use the COO to determine the applicable duties and verify the legality of the exported or imported goods.
+Customs officers use the Certificate of Origin to determine the applicable duties and verify the legality of the exported or imported goods.

 In many instances, buyers typically seek certification from the chamber of commerce alone.
 However, there are situations where they may qualify for utilising the Generalised System of Preferences (GSP) implemented in certain countries.
 It is essential to have an accurate duplicate of the commercial transaction invoice accompanying the certification for the certification to be granted.